 Q3.
 MergeSort problem.

 Consider a larger array A of size N (e.g. N=1000000), which contains unsorted positive integers.
 Once N is given, created an array of size N with random integer values.
 Use a variation of MergeSort where instead of dividing the input into two parts and then merge, divide the input into 3 parts and then merge.
-Compute the total number of sorting (compare) operations in this case and analyse its performance as compared to regular mergesort where the input is divided into 2 parts.
+Compute the total number of sorting (compare) operations in this case and analyse its performance as compared to regular Mergesort where the input is divided into 2 parts.

 Input to the program: N # size of the array